 which further implies the upper bound

 \end{lemma} \begin{proof}

 where the $\ge$ is due to the non-negativity of KL divergence. \end{proof}

 \begin{remark} In supervised learning with discrete labels, $p(\cdot|z)$ degenerates to a one-hot distribution, making $\mathcal{H}(p,\hat{p})$ equivalent to the standard cross-entropy loss.
-Therefore, minimizing cross-entropy provides a tractable surrogate for reducing the conditional entropy $\mathcal{H}(Y|Z)$, which directly increases the information content of logits with respect to the true label.
-Intuitively, this aligns with the observation that if $\text{argmax}(Z)=Y$ always holds, the conditional entropy attains its minimum, $\mathcal{H}(Y|Z)=0$. \end{remark}
+Therefore, minimizing cross-entropy serves as a tractable and effective surrogate for reducing the conditional entropy $\mathcal{H}(Y|Z)$, which in turn directly increases the information content of the logits with respect to the true label.
+Intuitively, this is consistent with the observation that if $\text{argmax}(Z)=Y$ always holds, the predictive uncertainty vanishes and the conditional entropy attains its minimum value, $\mathcal{H}(Y|Z)=0$. \end{remark}